University Sponsored Off-Campus Programs and Research Activities

 - You have the right to be protected from further discrimination, both while the investigation is happening, and after to assure that your academic environment is free of hostility.

-- You have the right to an alternative placement to minimize any disruption to your academic progress, and other interim measures.
+- You have the right to an alternative placement to minimize any disruption to your academic progress, and other supportive measures.

 - You have the right to identify witnesses who can attest to the alleged discriminatory behavior.